Baked Potatoes And Twice Baked Potatoes Are Best On The Grill (And We Bust The Potato Nail Myth While We're At It)

 It seems that steel is just not conductive enough to make a difference.
 Keep in mind the potato is mostly water, and the mass of cold water in the spud can counterract the small amount of heat coming through the skinny nail.
 On the other hand, a copper nail will do the job much better because copper conducts heat so much better.
 That's why many pots and pans have copper in their bottoms.

-Here's how I recommend you make baked potatoes on the grill, a tool that surpasses the oven.
+In diner slang, Murphies are baked potatoes.
+Here's how I recommend you make Murphies on the grill, a tool that surpasses the oven.
+This method calls for slicing them before baking so the cut edges get crispy.

 Takes.
 1 hour 45 minutes.